I Take Back What I Said About Bloodborne

 Chalice Dungeons

-Despite me coming to terms with their design philosophy, I still think these things are pretty boring.
+Despite my coming to terms with their design philosophy, I still think these things are pretty boring.
 There are some cool bosses and enemies to encounter in there, along with some unique items and gear to find.
-Yet, you have to grind through so many floors of the same sort of environment to reap much reward.
+Yet, you have to grind through so many floors of the same sort of environment to reap many rewards.
 Not to mention, there are plenty of bosses that are repeated or completely uninspired to act as little more than roadblocks.
-The chalice dungeons were obviously meant for co-op play, but these still could have been better for single-player or, at the very least, they could have been shorter.
+The chalice dungeons were obviously meant for co-op play, but these still could have been better for single-player, or, at the very least, they could have been shorter.

 Bloodborne Screenshot 2020-01-15 17-11-54.png